 Ultimately, adhering to these standards is difficult, but it’s also a huge priority which must be handled carefully and effectively.
 But there are solutions which can make the whole process simpler…

 If you’ve been searching for a PCI compliance solution which takes the burden away from your business, you’ll no doubt have come across reams of information, acronyms, technical terms and options.

 Many of these solutions apply only to specific types of business (i.e. ecommerce merchants or small, bricks and mortar enterprises), others require varying amounts of input and co-operation with your business, making it tricky to know which route is right for you.

-In this quick guide we’ll be taking a closer look at one potential solution, which is becoming increasingly prevalent amongst organisations that process payments over the phone; tokenisation.
+In this quick guide we’ll be taking a closer look at one potential solution, which is becoming increasingly prevalent amongst organizations that process payments over the phone; tokenization.

 The process replaces Primary Account Numbers (PANs) and other sensitive data (i.e. credit card numbers) with a “token” when they are shared via a telephone transaction.
 Each token is a randomly assigned replacement value, which ensures it cannot be reverse-engineered.
 As it is not an encryption or code, it also cannot be broken by hackers to give access to customer details.

 The real data is then captured and securely stored in a data vault, typically operated by a PCI-approved third party service provider, removing the need for businesses to store vulnerable data which requires significant PCI protection on their systems.